 Look as Good as They Sound

 They look like they sound as well.
-The unit is black with silver trim, with a red and gold “Digital” sticker on the back of each phone, that gives them a modern, hi-tech appearance.
+The unit is black with silver trim.
+Plus, it has a red and gold “Digital” sticker on the back of each phone.
+This look gives them a modern, hi-tech luster.

 Compact, Fold-Up Speakers

 It offers “retractable” earpieces.
-These can fold up inside the headband that shrinks the size of the overall unit down to a small enough size to fit in the included small black pouch.
+They fold up inside the headband.
+So, this shrinks the overall unit size enough to fit into the included small black pouch.

 Plenty of Volume and Treble